Logo

 F

-- dynamic filter a list that updates automatically according to predefined criteria (attributes, attachments, etc.), integrating new objects that meet these criteria.
-List of filter criteria
+• dynamic filter a list that automatically updates itself according to predefined criteria (attributes, attachments, etc.), integrating new objects that meet these criteria.

 Filters can be :